moneeroz/pocket_chat/README.md

 ## Best Practices Implemented

-- ✅ **OnPush Change Detection**: All components use `ChangeDetectionStrategy.OnPush` for optimal performance
+- ✅ **OnPush Change Detection**: Some components use `ChangeDetectionStrategy.OnPush` for optimal performance
 - ✅ **Proper Cleanup**: `OnDestroy` implementation with timer/subscription cleanup
 - ✅ **Signal-based State**: Reactive state management with readonly and protected modifiers
 - ✅ **Type Safety**: No `any` types, strict TypeScript configuration